Saving system specific tables - part 2

 There is a warning given.
 The reason for this is visible in the log file:

-Due to table buffering it may take few minutes after executing the import (you may have a look into the open synchronizations by using transaction AL12), but finally the SICF tree will be the same as at the time the backup was made!
+In case the "Buffer synchronization" was not set, due to table buffering it may take few minutes after executing the import (you may have a look into the open synchronizations by using transaction AL12), but finally the SICF tree will be the same as at the time the backup was made!

 So, this would be an easy way to get more security in the operability of your SAP systems.
 In my opinion this should be done for every productively used system.
 Even if there are doubts that a simple import of the stored data might not be the best approach to fix a recent problem with lost data, the data is there and could also be used to restore it on another system - as an intermediate system where the data can be verified and adjusted if necessary.
 Once the data is available and usable, the possibilities are correspondingly diverse.
 Is the user department missing an important variant for a report which can not be recreated easily?
 Ok, let's make a backup of the variants on a test system, then restore the variants data from the backup of our productive system on the test system, put the variant into a transport request, release the transport request and finally restore the variants on the test system.
 Likely you will be the hero of the day.